🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 • Trauma-aware and nervous-system friendly

-• Rooted in compassion rather than judgment
+• Rooted in compassion rather than self-criticism

 • Focused on integration rather than perfection